 This case report presents radiofrequency ablation as an alternative treatment for hypersplenism, proving to be not only a safe procedure, but also effective in controlling thrombocytopenia, which makes it a viable option especially when surgery or an endovascular intervention are contraindicated.

-Peer review
+Peer-review

 The authors have described one case of thrombocytopenia secondary to hypersplenism that needed to be reverted to initiate chemotherapy for the patient.
 The article highlights RFA as an alternative option for treating hypersplenism and provides some technical aspects and clinical outcome after spleen radiofrequency ablation.